vbhvtrpthi/Bankend-2023/12) ORM/Base_Node_JS_Project_Template/Readme.md

  - `middlewares` -> they are just going to intercept the incoming requests where we can write our validators, authenticators etc.

- - `controllers` -> they are kind of the last middlewares as post them you call you business layer to execute the budiness logic.
+ - `controllers` -> they are kind of the last middlewares as post them you call you business layer to execute the business logic.
 In controllers we just receive the incoming requests and data and then pass it to the business layer, and once business layer returns an output, we structure the API response in controllers and send the output.

  - `repositories` -> this folder contains all the logic using which we interact the DB by writing queries, all the raw queries or ORM queries will go here.